rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

                                             by = c("year", "name"))
 ```

-For clarity, below is the struture of the `atp_stats_by_player_by_year`.
+For clarity, below is the structure of the `atp_stats_by_player_by_year`.
 It contains various player statistics, by year.
 In subsequent posts, I'll use this data frame to answer some interesting questions, such as do left handed players have an advantage, and what separates the great players from everyone else.

 ```r
 > glimpse(atp_stats_by_player_by_year)